 Secondary glaucoma in iris melanomas may result from several different mechanisms, including the following:

 The average age at diagnosis is 40-50 years; however, persons of any age can be affected.
-No known sexual predilection exists.
+There is no predilection for sex or laterality of eye.
 In a study surveying 3680 iris tumors based on patient age at presentation, Shields et al found that nevus (42%), iris pigment epithelium (IPE) cyst (19%), and melanoma (17%) were the most common specific diagnoses at all ages.